j0sa/profilera/README.md

 ### `npm run dev`
 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view the client in your browser.\
-Access the backend on PORT 3001 (alt.
-5000)
+Open [http://localhost:3001](http://localhost:3001) to access the backend in your browser (alt. on PORT 5000).

-The page will reload when you make changes.\
+The client will reload when you make changes.
+The server will restart when changes have been made to it.\
 You may also see any lint errors in the console.